Trading Trusts—Oppression Remedies

 Tabled in Parliament Date:

-In October 2013, the Commission was asked to review and report on oppression remedies for beneficiaries of trading trusts.
-In January 2014, after initial research, it produced a consultation paper that outlined the law and the problems with it and asked for submissions.
+In October 2013, the Commission was asked to review and report on trading trusts law reform, especially oppression remedies.
+In June 2014 we produced a consultation paper that outlined the law and the problems with it and asked for submissions.

-Seven submissions, three expert consultations and a roundtable discussion fed into the final report delivered on 3 February 2015.
-In it, the Commission recommended certain changes to the Trustee Act 1958 (Vic) to give beneficiaries in trading trusts new rights and legal recourse for oppressive conduct by trustees.
+Seven submissions, three expert consultations and a roundtable discussion informed the final report published on 6 May 2015.
+The Commission recommended changes to the Trustee Act 1958 (Vic) to give beneficiaries in trading trusts new rights and legal recourse for oppressive conduct by trustees.

-The report and other documents can be downloaded from the links below.
+The report, submissions and other documents can be downloaded from the links below.

 - Terms of reference received